New Paragraph

-The group Sixteen Eighty Five is based in Lincoln and perform in Lincolnshire and wider afield.
+The group Sixteen Eighty Five is based in Lincoln and performs in Lincolnshire and wider afield.

 We are committed to presenting high quality performances of music from Bach and Handel's time, but we are